Yes, but it's worth it!

-A NASA Space Grant Undergraduate Internship provides an opportunity for you to have a mentored research, research & development, science writing, science policy, or science education experience.
+A NASA Space Grant Undergraduate Research Internship provides an opportunity for you to have a mentored research, research & development, science writing, science policy, or science education experience.

 The internship is a challenging work experience funded by NASA Space Grant and your mentor.
-It is a firm commitment by both student and mentor that provides the opportunity to fully experience research, research & development, science writing, science policy, or science education.
+It is a firm commitment by both student and mentor for your research and education.
 It is not a scholarship or stipend.
 It is not a work-study position involving a series of unrelated tasks.
-Instead, this internship will undoubtedly involve these phases:
+Instead, this internship will involve these phases:

 - The learning curve (equipment, software, even the topic itself, etc.)

 - Defining the context (state the problem, pose the hypothesis, detail the specifications, set the educational objective, identify the story, etc.)

 - Determining the methodology (experimental design, data collection, documenting design, etc.)